anton-lundkvist/py-geo-conv/README.md

 | **WKT**     	| Point 	| LineString / MultiLineString * 	| Polygon / MultiPolygon * 	| MultiPoint 	| **      	| **                	|
 | **GeoJson** 	| Point 	| LineString / MultiLineString * 	| Polygon / MultiPolygon * 	| MultiPoint 	| Feature 	| FeatureCollection 	|

-\* In Esri standard, LineString and MultiLineString are both described as Polyline with additional number of paths.
-Polygon and MultiPolygon are described as Polygon with additional number of rings.
+\* In Esri standard, MultiLineString is described as Polyline with additional number of paths.
+MultiPolygon is described as Polygon with additional number of rings.
 For more information, see https://developers.arcgis.com/documentation/common-data-types/geometry-objects.htm

 ** Conversion of Esri Json Feature or FeatureSet to WKT will throw a ValueError since WKT format has no definition for these object types.